Thaddeus-Maximus/blog/_posts/geometric.md

 If we were to continue these series on, both do indeed continue growing unceasingly, but the ratios diverge.
 The geometric ratio always remains constant.
 However, with an arithmetic ratio, the ratio converges to unity.

-Conclusion A: If all dimensions are geometric, the relationship between them does not change.
+*Conclusion A: If all dimensions are geometric, the relationship between them does not change.*

-Conclusion B: If all dimensions are arithmetic, the relationship between them changes, and converges, but never approaches, unity.
+*Conclusion B: If all dimensions are arithmetic, the relationship between them changes, and converges, but never approaches, unity.*

 The keen eye would see that there are more possibilities, though.

-Conclusion C: If one dimension is geometric, and the other arithmetic, the relationship between them diverges, in favor of the geometric.
+*Conclusion C: If one dimension is geometric, and the other arithmetic, the relationship between them diverges, in favor of the geometric.*

 From series analysis we know that this is true even if the ratio for the arithmetic is higher than the geometric.
 The arithmetic may have a short-run advance if its ratio is sufficiently high, but there is some point at which it dominates.

 Where are we going with this?
-Early ‘western’ (in the modern ‘near east’) thinkers recognized the link between morality and beauty- and as such, were keen to the link that morality would have with proportion.
-"Beauty will save the world" quoth Dostoevsky, recognizing the immense draw which justice's fruit of beauty possesses.
+Early ‘western’ (modern 'near east') thinkers recognized the link between morality and beauty- and as such, were keen to the link that morality would have with proportion.

+## Politics

 The co-option of the term 'progressive' by some politicians and progressives is quite regrettable, as we can clearly see now there are many ways in which to 'progress'.
 Save for the anti-natalists, verily, all people desire progression, at least in the form of begetting replacement offspring.
 The question is, by which algorithm?